KevinMGranger/pelorus/operator/pelorus/README.md

   - [ ] podman
   - [ ] get it working with the cluster internal registry
 - [ ] verify how default and nullable interact

+## Future Ideas

+Ultra-simple web interface that checks that you have things deployed correctly (e.g. did you deploy a pelorus core and some number of exporters?
+Are there running grafana and prometheus instances?)